Tuesday April 30th to

 John will lead this training, teach and facilitate on all three modules.
 The founder of Coaching Constellations and author of ‘Systemic Coaching & Constellations’, he is an experienced systemically-oriented coach and constellation workshop facilitator.
 He works with individuals, teams and large groups in multiple industry sectors and will bring his day to day application of the systemic stance and methodology into his teaching, facilitation and discussions.
 On this Practitioner training he will be assisted by Corinne Devery.

 David is an executive coach and facilitator who works with senior leaders in global organisations.
-He facilitates the middle day of the second module where he shares the several ways he has developed of blending the systemic approach with 1:1 ways of working with leaders, as well as with teams and groups.
+He facilitates the middle day of the third module where he shares the several ways he has developed of blending the systemic approach with 1:1 ways of working with leaders, as well as with teams and groups.
 This session is designed to support the integration of what you already know and what you’ve learnt through the systemic approach together, so you are feeling resourced and ready to take a blend of both into your professional practice.

 We are always open to discuss a schedule of payments that supports individual cash-flow patterns; please just ask.
 Our standard approach is as follows: 15% deposit on booking, 55% by March 1st, 2019 / 30% by June 1st, 2019.